Carol Scott Art

 These are some of the words written about Carol Scott's original approach to painting - and rendering in colored pencils - the glorious spectrum of light reflected in crystal.

-A New Orleans native, Carol attended the University of New Orleans, where she earned a Master's degree in Fine Arts, graduating Phi Kappa Phi.
-She then worked as a teacher, a sculptress, married and raised her family while continuing to perfect artistic techniques in paint, metal sculpture, and colored pencils.
+A New Orleans native, Carol attended the University of New Orleans, where she earned a Master's degree in Fine Arts, graduating Phi Kappa Phi, and was a Graduate Teaching Assistant.
+She established two Art programs, Ganus High School in 1979 and the University of Holy Cross in 1987.
+She worked as a teacher, a sculptress, married and raised her family while continuing to perfect artistic techniques in paint, metal sculpture, and colored pencils.
 Her vibrant use of color conveys an emotional impact in her work.
 She began to be noticed and was included in Treasures: 72 Colored Pencil Masterworks from Around the World.
 In Louisiana Art Walk, her work was referred to as "Points of Brilliance."

 In 2009, Jean Bragg Gallery of Southern Art proudly started displaying her work because of its uncommon style, expertise, and artistic versatility.
 In 2016, the gallery changed ownership and is now, Gallery 600 Julia St. The gallery featured her in a one person show, Finite and Infinite, in July 2016 and Pop Rock, in January 2017.
 The Advocate spotlighted the exhibition with a full page color display.